|Length||9.9 miles. Flat. Hard surface. About 4.5 hours plus pub and cream tea stops.|

 - After 2km/1.5 miles, Feshford Station is visible on the other side of the Valley

-- After 2 km/1.5 miles, the canal crosses back over the river at Dundas Aqueduct, and you come to a canal "T junction".
+- After 2 km/1.5 miles, you reach the the Dundas Aqueduct where the canal crosses back over the river.
+At the end of it, you come to a canal "T junction".

-- To continue the main walk, cross over the canal, and turn right towards Bath.
+- To continue the main walk, cross a lock over the canal spur, and turn right.
+Follow the path, crossing a bridge to the opposite bank, and continue on towards Bath.

-- Follow the canal for 3.5km/2 miles, until you reach Bathampton, which has The George Inn, a canalside pub.
+- Follow the canal for 5km/3 miles, until you reach Bathampton, which has The George Inn, a canalside pub with a canalside terrace.

 - After a further 2 km/1.5 miles, the canal and towpath goes under a fine house and into a cutting.
 This is close to Bath town centre.